Strawberry Banana Muffins with Oat Streusel Topping

 - 1/4 cup melted coconut oil, or other oil

 - 3 small extra ripe bananas, mashed

 - 1/2-1 cup diced strawberries , (I used 1 full cup of diced strawberries.)

 - 1/4 cup brown sugar or coconut sugar

 - Preheat oven to 350ºF.
 Line muffin pans with paper liners or coat with cooking spray.
 Set aside.

 - In a large bowl, whisk together flour, cinnamon, baking powder and salt.
 Set aside.

 - In a small bowl, whisk together eggs, honey, coconut oil and mashed bananas.
 Pour the liquid mixture over the dry ingredients and stir until flour disappears.
 Do not over stir.
 Gently fold in the diced strawberries.

-- In a small bowl, combine oats, flour, sugar, and cinnamon.
-Mix in honey- it may help to use your fingers to stir and mix until combined.
+- To make the oat streusel topping, combine oats, flour, sugar, and cinnamon in a small bowl.
+Mix in honey.
+It may help to use your fingers to stir and mix until combined.